ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

     :target: ../_images/Pixhawk_UAVCAN_ESC.jpg

-One ESC (it does not matter which) should be connected to the flight controller's CAN port using a 4-pin DF13 to 4-pin UAVCAN adapter cable.
-Each subsequent ESC should be connected to the previous using a 4-pin UAVCAN cable.
-The final ESC should have a CAN bus terminator plugged into one of its 4-pin UAVCAN ports.
+One ESC (it does not matter which) should be connected to the flight controller's CAN port using a 4-pin DF13 to 4-pin DroneCAN adapter cable.
+Each subsequent ESC should be connected to the previous using a 4-pin DroneCAN cable.
+The final ESC should have a CAN bus terminator plugged into one of its 4-pin DroneCAN ports.

 The FTDI Cable connection is only required for the one-time set-up discussed below.

-Alternatively, the ESC can be configured via CAN bus using the `UAVCAN GUI Tool <https://uavcan.org/GUI_Tool/>`__.
+Alternatively, the ESC can be configured via CAN bus using the `DroneCAN GUI Tool <common-uavcan-gui>`.

 Autopilot Setup
 ===============